Racial Integrity Act of 1924: Leaders target persons of color

-Dr. Joseph DeJarnette, director of the Western State Hospital in Staunton, Virginia, was a leading advocate of eugenics.
+Joseph DeJarnette, director of the Western State Hospital in Staunton, Virginia, was a leading advocate of eugenics.
 DeJarnette was unsatisfied with the pace of America's eugenics sterilization programs.
 In 1938, he wrote:

 Germany in six years has sterilized about 80,000 of her unfit while the United States — with approximately twice the population — has only sterilized about 27,869 in the past 20 years. ...
-The fact that there are 12,000,000 defectives in the U.S. should arouse our best endeavors to push this procedure to the maximum ...
+The fact that there are 12,000,000 defectives in the US should arouse our best endeavors to push this procedure to the maximum ...
 The Germans are beating us at our own game.

 By "12 million defectives" (a tenth of the population), DeJarnette was almost certainly referring to ethnic minorities, as there have never been 12 million mental patients in the United States.

 According to historian Gregory M. Dorr, the University of Virginia School of Medicine (UVA) became "an epicenter of eugenical thought" that was "closely linked with the national movement."
-One of UVA's leading eugenicists, Harvey Ernest Jordan, Ph.D. was promoted to dean of medicine in 1939 and served until 1949.
+One of UVA's leading eugenicists, Harvey Ernest Jordan, PhD was promoted to dean of medicine in 1939 and served until 1949.
 He was in a position to shape the opinion and practice of Virginia physicians for several decades.
 This excerpt from a 1934 UVA student paper indicates one student's thoughts: "In Germany, Hitler has decreed that about 400,000 persons be sterilized.
 This is a great step in eliminating the racial deficients."

-The racial effects of the program in Virginia can be seen by the disproportionately high number of Black and American Indian women who were given forced sterilizations after coming to a hospital for other reasons, such as childbirth.
+The racial effects of the program in Virginia can be seen by the disproportionately high number of black and American Indian women who were given forced sterilizations after coming to a hospital for other reasons, such as childbirth.
 Doctors sometimes sterilized the women without their knowledge or consent in the course of other surgery.